tildearrow/kwin-lowlatency/README.md

 KWin-lowlatency is my attempt to reduce latency and stuttering in the popular KWin compositor used in KDE.

-# ported code!

-since KWin 5.17 basically makes most of the code unportable to that version I had to port most of the low-latency engine. this is why it took a while...

 ## old background

 stock KWin has a major issue regarding stuttering. it stutters heavily, and if you don't want that, then you have the latency problem (of up to 50ms!).